 What was the 10s’ as a decade?
-My pat answer: a seismic shift in American culture: what used to be nerd culture went mainstream, or more accurately, became gentrified.
+My pat answer: a seismic shift in American culture.
+What used to be nerd culture went mainstream, or more accurately, became gentrified.
 The Internet Lost Its Joy.
-Smart phones and social media fed off each other, stuck in one gigantic circle-jerking feedback loop.
+Smartphones and social media fed off each other, stuck in one gigantic circle-jerking feedback loop.
 We are all online all the time.
 No such thing as AFK.

 We probably won’t get a clear idea until the 10s decade is well behind us in the rearview mirror, where we can clearly identify its borders and map its contours.
 But who’s got the time to wait?
 In this blog, films released between 2010 and 2019 will serve as a Rorschach inkblot test of the zeitgeist, and the following films function as the more successful ones that captured the unique undercurrents that belong to the decade.
-And those undercurrents have been outlined at some length on this blog.
+And those undercurrents have already been outlined at some length on this blog.

 Old Empire’s Last Gasp: The Social Network (2010)